s0phia-/gnn_robotics/README.md

-# Running the Docker Container on Hex
+# Running the Docker Container
-Mostly by James Elson, a bit by Sophia Jones

 Note: must be run on a machine with a gpu
-- clone and navigate to this repository
-- run 'chmod +x run_docker.sh'
 - Run the container with `./run_docker.sh`.
 - Once it has spun up, you can enter it with `docker exec -it isaac-lab bash` then run scripts
 - For example you can run the below command to train on cartpole with video output: